ThisTestUser/FarLandsChronicles/Chapter 1 - The Original Far Lands/Part 1 - Far Lands and Farther Lands.md

-Before we start, lets remove the jitter from the far lands.
+Before we start, let's remove the jitter from the far lands.
 Follow the instructions in this video: https://www.youtube.com/watch?v=KGPwPC7u03w

 Basically, you go to RenderList.java and delete all the float casts.

-Now lets explore the far lands.
+Now let's explore the far lands.
 Teleport to the far lands and we'll check out what's there.

 ![FarLands](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch1/FarLands.png)